This one’s from KrazyBones TV! Made as part of a set of Nintendo-character-themed Twitter users (from the Tweet below)!

-Wasn’t really planning on this since until this week this was explicitly a one-person-site (and it still is >90% of the time), but it was suggested I have style guidelines if I’m going to have guest writers and it’ll help me to solidify my own intents, tone, and habits.
+Wasn’t really planning on having official style guidelines in the first place, this since until this week this was explicitly a one-person-site (and it still is >90% of the time), but it was suggested I have style guidelines if I’m going to have guest writers and it’ll help me to solidify my own intents, tone, and habits.

 I don’t usually have guest writers on, but they are welcome if they’re topical.
 This site covers indie titles, game design, game guides, and specifically the Hyperdimension Neptunia franchise (due to the lack of a nice, high quality home for fans online).
 Email email@example.com if you’re interested in writing.

 These are usually used for guides, but I like to have an Updates section at the very top, after the intro but before the Read Mode block, inside an Expand block like the following.
 A header 2 should be used for guides so it’s easy to find and check the latest updates.
 If it’s a more minor change feel free to call it “corrections” instead and use a Header 5 instead of a Header 2.

 The Read More block should be present in any post longer than a page as presented on a 1080p screen, or roughly three or so paragraphs or two images.